-RoboCup RoboCup Changes and Comments RC-4.1.2: All robots must be able to detect those situations where they are currently External Boundary placed outside the external line of the field of play (inside the external 1.5m Area wide boundary area).
-Although robots are allowed to use this area at its own discretion they may not, either intentionally or not, crash against the field Safety Boundary.
-A robot is considered to have crashed against the field Safety Boundary if its speed is high enough to potentially damage this boundary (even if the boundary is strong enough to hold the robot).
+RoboCup RoboCup Changes and Comments RC-4.1.2: External Boundary Area All robots must be able to detect those situations where they are currently placed outside the external line of the field of play (inside the external 1.5m wide boundary area).
+Robots may not, either intentionally or not, crash against the field Safety Boundary.
+A robot is considered to have crashed against the field Safety Boundary if its speed is high enough to potentially damage this boundary(even if the boundary is strong enough to hold the robot).
 In any case, if it is clear that the robot is not making an attempt to stop, and hits the Safety Boundary even at low speed, this is considered to be a crash.
 It is up to the referee to judge those situations and call a free kick against the offending team whenever he considers a crash has occurred.
 Based on the strength of the crash, the referee may also decide to show the robot that crashed against the boundary a yellow or even a red card.
 It is required that whenever a robot, or set of robots, are chasing the ball, they stop their movement as soon as they have detected that the ball is outside the field of game.
 NOTE: If a robot is pushed against the Safety Boundary by an opponent robot, a pushing fault will be called instead.
-RC-4.1.3: Robots that violate the above conditions, in particular if they threaten to Exclusion seriously damage opponents or pose a threat to the audience and/or referees and/or human team members, may be excluded from play in a tournament by the league organizing committee.
+If a robot gains strategic advantage by positioning itself inside the the external boundary area, if the projection of the robot's geometric center on the field lies beyond the side or goal line (example in figure below).
+RC-4.1.3: Exclusion Robots that violate the above conditions, in particular if they threaten to seriously damage opponents or pose a threat to the audience and/or referees and/or human team members, may be excluded from play in a tournament by the league organizing committee.
+RC-4.1.4: Goals Robots may not, either intentionally or not, crash against the goals.
+A robot is considered to have crashed against the goal if its speed is high enough to potentially damage it (even if the goal is strong enough to hold the robot).
+In any case, if it is clear that the robot is not making an attempt to stop and hits a goal even at low speed, this is considered to be a crash.
+This also applies to goalkeeper players that recurrently touch and push the goal.
+It is up to the referee to judge those situations and call a free kick against the offending team whenever he considers a crash has occurred.